 19) The .p12 file will be located wherever you saved it.
 Make sure you remember where you saved the file as you will need to submit it as part of the final step to the domain connection process.

-You have successfully completed generating the CSR and P12 files for the initial SSL Certificate setup!
-You're ready to move onto the final step 3 in the Domain Connection Process.
-Click here and scroll down to step 3 - FINAL STEP - Submit Domain Name and PFX/P12
+You have successfully completed generating the CSR and PFX files for the initial SSL Certificate setup!
+You're ready to move onto the final step in the Domain Connection process.
+You now need to submit the PFX file to our Support team!